MyNameIsTrez/grug-docs/docs/language.md

 types can have any name, and are used to represent any other type of data a game may have (e.g. entities, items, blocks, prototypes, etc.).
 IDs can also have the special value `null_id`, useful for initializing a [local variable](#local-variables) before you have an value ready for it.
 Internally, IDs are just 64-bit integers.

+There is also the `any` type, which functions similarly to an ID type, except that any ID can be converted to it.
+To convert back to a normal ID type, a game developer must provide a [game function](#game-functions) to do so.

 !!! note
     Programmers coming from other languages may notice the lack of any